How to shoot clay pigeons: A comprehensive guide

 Wind: Wind can be a challenging variable in clay pigeon shooting.
 A headwind will typically require more lead, as it slows down the target, while a tailwind may require less lead.
 Crosswinds can push the target off course, so you’ll need to aim slightly ahead or behind, depending on the wind’s direction.

-Sun and Lighting: Glare from the sun or low lighting conditions can affect your ability to track targets effectively.
+Sun and lighting: Glare from the sun or low lighting conditions can affect your ability to track targets effectively.
 Wearing shooting glasses with appropriate lenses can help reduce glare and improve visibility.

-Terrain and Elevation: The shooting environment, including the terrain and elevation changes, can influence the flight of clay pigeons.
+Terrain and elevation: The shooting environment, including the terrain and elevation changes, can influence the flight of clay pigeons.
 Be mindful of how these factors may impact the target’s trajectory and adjust your lead accordingly.

 Practice makes perfect: Clay pigeon shooting drills to hone your skills